imabutahersiddik/Erath/README.md

 ### Opening issues

-I administer the project when I have time and motivation.
-You're free to open PRs (Pull Requests) if you're ok with having no response for a (possibly very) long time and me possibly ending up getting inspiration from your proposal but merging something different myself (I'll try to credit you though).
-Apologies in advance for the delay, and thank you for making the project better!
+Feel free to open pull requests if you don't mind receiving no response for a long time.
+I might take inspiration from what you propose but merge something different instead.
+I'll try my best to give you credit.
+You can also open issues with suggestions or bug reports.
+Apologies for the delay and thank you for contributing to the project.

-Opening issues with suggestions and bug reports is welcome.

 ### Guidelines to contributing